Import a mobile version

 The plugin offers a few standard device sizes in the settings menu.
 For now, there is one preset mobile device at 390px.

-Click the settings button and select Custom width.
-A new field will appear where you can enter the exact width of the mobile device you want.
+In the settings menu, double click on the mobile viewport.
+The field is editable, which means you can enter the exact width of the mobile device you want.
 The length will be automatically determined by the amount of content on the webpage.

 Screenshot of the plugin when selecting a custom width.